v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

 For more information, see [Policy CSP - InternetExplorer](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-internetexplorer) in the Windows documentation.

 - **Internet Explorer restricted zone updates to status bar via script**:
-  This policy setting allows you to manage whether script is allowed to update the status bar within the zone.
+  This policy setting allows you to manage whether a script is allowed to update the status bar within the zone.

-  - *If you enable this policy setting*, script is allowed to update the status bar.
+  - *If you enable this policy setting*, scripts are allowed to update the status bar.
-  - *If you disable or do not configure this policy setting*, script is not allowed to update the status bar.
+  - *If you disable or do not configure this policy setting*, scripts aren't allowed to update the status bar.

   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067074)